duhnnie/iPodJS/README.md

   ```

   * IE11 has issues with `Array.from()` method, it needs to be polyfilled to make the iPodJS work.

-## Become a contribuitor

-Any suggestion, or idea of improvement just fork the repo and send the PR.

 **Happy listening!**